SettleMint

 ModeUse it whenSetup pathReview boundary

-CLI shell commandsThe assistant can run terminal commands and parse JSON output.Install the CLI, authenticate, and set JSON output.Review the exact shell command before mutation.
+CLI shell commandsThe assistant can run terminal commands and parse JSON output.Install the CLI, authenticate, then set JSON as the output format.Review the exact shell command before mutation.

-MCP toolsThe assistant supports MCP and should call typed DALP tools instead of shell commands.Register the DALP CLI as an MCP server with dalp mcp add.Review the selected tool, inputs, and target record.
+MCP toolsThe assistant supports MCP and should call typed DALP tools instead of shell commands.Register the DALP CLI as an MCP server with dalp mcp add.Review the tool name, its inputs, and the target record before approving.

 CLI skillsThe assistant discovers Markdown skill files and uses them as command guidance.Install generated skills with dalp skills add.Treat skills as guidance, not authorisation.